pwightman/RubyCocoaString/README.md

 ## Discussion

-`NSString` manipulation is very verbose and lacking in features when compared to modern scripting languages such as Ruby and Python.
+`NSString` manipulation, while more fully-featured than you might imagine, is very verbose and burdensome when compared to modern scripting languages such as Ruby and Python.
 RubyCocoaString brings the [string manipulation methods from Ruby](http://www.ruby-doc.org/core-1.9.3/String.html) to NSString as a category.
 All semantics of the Ruby implementation of these methdods are preserved wherever possible, contributions and issues welcome when inconsistencies are found.

 Small Cocoa-isms are applied as necessary, however.
 For example, the Ruby code: